-The guesthouse is situated about half a kilometer (a third of a mile) away from an international railway station; Hamburg’s international airport is about a twenty-minute car ride away.
+It is situated about half a kilometer (a third of a mile) away from an international railway station; Hamburg’s international airport is about a twenty-minute car ride away.

 HIAS welcomes accompanying life partners and children of fellows.
 The HIAS head office assists fellows in finding suitable schools and day care facilities.
 Both the HIAS head office as well as the guesthouse are located in a leafy neighborhood adjacent to Universität Hamburg’s main campus in the city center with excellent access to public transportation as well as numerous playgrounds and day care facilities within walking distance.

 Racha Kirakosian, Fellow 2021/2022 of the Academy of Sciences and Humanities in Hamburg about her experiences as a young mother at HIAS: